-The legal enrolment criteria are applicable to the programme.
-The programme has a sufficient tutoring for students in place; the first year mentoring groups contribute significantly to this.
+The legal enrolment criteria apply to the programme.
+The programme has a sufficient tutoring for students in place.
+The first-year mentoring groups contribute significantly to this.

 Lecturers are competent, qualified and enthusiastic.
-The committee appreciates the international character of the staff and that lecturers are active in (international) research.
+The committee appreciates that lecturers are active in the taxation practice.
 The committee is also positive about the teaching assistants and supports the continuous investment in their didactical training.
-In addition, the committee recommends lecturers themselves to be actively involved in some of the tutorials, to gain insight what students do and learn during these tutorials and are informed about in the teaching assistants teaching skills.